atamberg/cs341-firegl/final/final.md

 float edge_y = step(depth_threshold, depth_diff_y);
 ```

-This approach creates crisp, well-defined outlines around objects that significantly enhance the cartoon aesthetic.
-The [SobelOutlineShaderRenderer](../src/render/shader_renderers/sobel_outline_sr.js) applies this effect as a post-process, making it compatible with both forward and deferred rendering paths.
+This gives us clean, sharp outlines around objects that really sell the cartoon look.
+The [SobelOutlineShaderRenderer](../src/render/shader_renderers/sobel_outline_sr.js) adds these outlines as a final step, so it works with both rendering methods.

 The complete toon shader implementation is encapsulated in the [ToonShaderRenderer](../src/render/shader_renderers/toon_sr.js) class, which handles the rendering of objects with toon shading.
 Objects can opt out of toon shading by including the 'no_toon' property in their material properties.

 #### Validation

-We validated our toon shader implementation through visual assessment and performance testing:
+We tested our toon shader for looks and performance:

-1. **Visual Quality**: The toon shader successfully creates a stylized, cartoon-like appearance that distinctly separates it from physically-based rendering.
-The quantized lighting bands create clear transitions between light and shadow, enhancing the visual readability of the scene.
+1. **Visual Results**: The shader creates a distinct cartoon look that's clearly different from realistic rendering.
+The stepped lighting makes objects easier to read visually.

 2. **Compatibility with Other Features**: The toon shader works seamlessly with our other rendering features:
    - It integrates with the bloom effect, allowing toon-shaded objects to contribute to the scene's glow
    - It supports both forward and deferred rendering paths with consistent visual results
    - It works with our particle systems, creating stylized fire and smoke effects

-3. **Performance**: The toon shader maintains excellent performance even with multiple light sources due to its simplified lighting calculations.
+3. **Performance**: The toon shader runs well even with multiple light sources due to its simplified lighting calculations.
 On mid-range hardware, we observed no significant performance difference between toon shading and our standard Blinn-Phong shader.

 4. **Configurability**: The implementation exposes key parameters through the UI:
    - Toon levels: Controls the number of discrete lighting bands